 The trouble is, these people are successful despite their lack of formal qualifications not because of it.
 As I’m sure you’ve noticed, the overwhelming majority of people who do badly at school do not become millionaires.

 But if these approaches to study are so ineffective, why are they so popular?
-Well, this can be explained partly because they’re easy, and partly because they result in the comforting belief that we’re familiar with what we’re rereading, and so they seem to lead to a strong illusion of knowledge; students end up feeling confident they know things they’re unable to recall independently.
+Well, this can be explained partly because they’re easy, and partly because they result in the comforting belief that we’re familiar with what we’re rereading, and so they seem to lead to a strong illusion of knowledge; students end up feeling confident that they know things they’re unable to recall independently.
 But despite these attractions you’d still think that by now we’d have generations of students who’d be testifying that their shoddy study habits had led to exam failure.
 So why don’t teachers routinely warn students against the dangers of highlighting?
 Survivorship bias.

 Teachers were all relatively successful at school; if we hadn’t passed some exams we wouldn’t be teachers.
 We are academic survivors.
 We believe that our students can learn a lot from following the paths we trod, but are we, in fact, little better than Jeremy Clarkson spouting his annual advice to students not to worry about failing their exams because he failed his and now he has a villa somewhere nice.
 Or something.
 I suspect that most teachers will have engaged in a spot of rereading and highlighting back in the day.
 (Even if they didn’t inhale!)
 We look back at our study habits and our successful track record and conclude, it worked for me!
 But what if it didn’t?
-Wha if we’re successful despite our terrible study habits?
+What if we’re successful despite our terrible study habits?
 What if we’re the lucky ones and the majority ended up doing far worse?
 And what about the path not taken?
 We can never know how much better we might have done if we’d committed to self-testing and distributed practice.

-We know our ‘good ideas’ work because we fail to test them against better ideas.
+We decide our ‘good ideas’ work because we fail to test them against better ideas.
 And even where they are tested, we ignore unwanted results.
 This is true even in large organisations: the OECD ignore the consistent finding from their own data that enquiry methods are not only much less effective than teacher-directed approaches but actually negatively correlated with achievement.
 The EEF have even tried to make a virtue out of discounting contrary evidence in their justifications for reporting setting as having a negative effect.
 It’s easy to see such things as unscrupulous but it could just as well be an understandable inability to see what is not right there in front of you.

 5 ways to avoided being blindsided by survivorship bias